rust-lang/rust/doc/tutorial.md

 > ***Note:*** These three traits were referred to as 'kinds' in earlier
 > iterations of the language, and often still are.

-There is also a special trait known as `Drop`.
+Additionally, the `Drop` trait is used to define destructors.
 This trait defines one method called `finalize`, which is automatically called when value of the a type that implements this trait is destroyed, either because the value went out of scope or because the garbage collector reclaimed it.

 ~~~
 struct TimeBomb {